TestFX/Monocle/src/docs/source-code.md

 # Monocle Source

-It is often difficult to rememeber where to find the Monocle source code in order to build it.
+It is often difficult to remember where to find the Monocle source code in order to build it.
 This document notes where to find the Monocle source code for Java LTS versions.